delano0201/Cap-ark-verification-service/README.md

 ## 🚀 Quick Start (Embed)

-To add Cap-Ark to your website, copy and paste the following implementation.

 ### 1. The HTML
-Place the iframe where you want the CAPTCHA to appear.
+Place the following `iframe` where you want the CAPTCHA to appear on your page.

 ```html
 <iframe